Frank Pulli

-Frank Victor Pulli (March 22, 1935 – August 28, 2013) was a professional baseball umpire, working in the National League from 1972 until 1999.
+Frank Victor Pulli (March 22, 1935 – August 28, 2013) was an American professional baseball umpire, working in the National League from 1972 until 1999.
 He umpired many postseason games, including four World Series.
 Pulli wore uniform number 14 during his career.

 Umpiring career

 During his career, Pulli officiated in four World Series (1978, 1983, 1990 as crew chief, and 1995), six National League Championship Series (1975, 1979, 1986, 1991, 1993, and 1997), four National League Division Series (1981, 1995, 1996 and 1998), and two All-Star games (1977, and 1988 as crew chief).
 He also was the first base umpire in the April 8, 1974, game in which Hank Aaron broke Babe Ruth's home run record.

 In 1989, Pulli and fellow umpire Rich Garcia were placed on probation by baseball commissioner Fay Vincent, when Vincent learned that they had placed bets on non-baseball sporting events with an illegal bookmaker.
 Don Zimmer, who at the time was the manager of the Chicago Cubs, was also placed on probation by Vincent for the same offense.

-Pulli was also one of 22 umpires who participated in the 1999 Major League Umpires Association mass resignation, orchestrated by the association’s executive director, Richie Phillips.
+Pulli was also one of 22 umpires who participated in the 1999 Major League Umpires Association mass resignation, orchestrated by the association's executive director, Richie Phillips.
 In response to the resignation, Major League Baseball hired replacement umpires.
 Subsequently, Pulli was one of 13 umpires who was not rehired by the league.
 Instead, he was allowed to retire and was later hired back as an umpire supervisor.